theckman/cookbook-cronner/README.md

 # cronner

-The `cronner` cookbook installs [cronner](https://github.com/theckman/cronner) and provides an LWRP for configuring cron jobs that are wrapped with `cronner`.
+The `cronner` cookbook installs [cronner](https://github.com/theckman/cronner) and provides a custom resource for configuring cron jobs that are wrapped with `cronner`.
-The LWRP is a wrapper of the `cron_d` LWRP and injects the `cronner` invocation before your command allowing the status and metrics to be collected.
+The resource is a wrapper of the `cron_d` resource and injects the `cronner` invocation before your command allowing the status and metrics to be collected.

 ## License